-If you have a spouse when you retire, pension law requires you to choose a form of pension that continues to your spouse if he or she outlives you, in an amount at least 60% of the pension being paid to you while you are alive.
-If your spouse has other income and does not need a pension from this plan, he or she may sign a waiver to allow you to choose a different form of pension that does not continue to your spouse.
+If you have a spouse when you retire, pension law requires you choose a form of pension that will provide at least 60% of the pension being paid to you while you are alive to your spouse in the event they outlive you.
+If your spouse has other income and does not need a pension from this plan. they may sign a waiver to allow you to choose a different form of pension that does not continue to your spouse.

 Your choice of pension form is a significant financial decision.
 Once you start your pension, you may not change the form of pension.
-Hence, the Trustees recommend you plan carefully and consider the needs of your spouse or beneficiary as you select whether your pension from this plan will have a guarantee or payments continuing for your spouse's lifetime, or whether you choose a form that pays for your lifetime only.
+Hence, the Trustees recommend you plan carefully and consider the needs of your spouse or beneficiary when selecting your pension option.